A syndicate pools capital from a variety of investors into an LLC that invests in the startup alongside the syndicate lead.

 |Mike Jones' syndicate deal for Dollar Shave Club ($1B exit)|

 Each syndicate is an LLC created to make a single investment (SPV).
 The fund is managed by Assure Fund Management.
-The fund is advised by AngelList Advisors, which is wholly-owned by AngelList.
+The fund is typically advised by AngelList Advisors, which is wholly-owned by AngelList.
 Leads become special members of the LLC and receive carry.

 Syndicate leads must: